-As an initial response to Covid-19; LauraLynn Ireland's Children's Hospice created an internal Covid-19 group, which met on a weekly basis from 6th March 2020 to monitor the situation and discuss contingency plans as and when required.
+In response to the Covid-19 pandemic; LauraLynn Ireland's Children's Hospice created an internal Covid-19 group, which met on a weekly basis from 6th March 2020 to monitor the situation and discuss contingency plans as and when required.
 As the situation continued to rapidly change, the group met on a daily basis to monitor daily updates from the Health Protection Surveillance Centre and manage operations in line with the guidelines from the Department of Health.
 Decision-making is based on Public Health advice in the interest of service users, staff, volunteers & supporters.